tlaplus-community/tree-sitter-tlaplus/README.md

  * Lightweight backend for a TLA⁺ [language server](https://microsoft.github.io/language-server-protocol/)
  * Writing TLA⁺ specs via dictation using [Cursorless](https://github.com/pokey/cursorless-vscode)
  * Semantic analysis of TLA⁺ specs [on GitHub](https://github.com/github/semantic)
- * Real-time translation of TLA⁺ operator symbols into their unicode equivalents
+ * Translation of TLA⁺ operator symbols [into their unicode equivalents](https://github.com/tlaplus-community/tlauc)

 If you really want to use this project to write an interpreter, nobody's stopping you from trying.
 You could first use SANY to check spec validity, then use this parser to extract & interact with the actual parse tree.